LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/docs/_sources/CLI.md.txt

                         the API key
   -as APISECRET, --apisecret APISECRET
                         the API secret
+  -cci, --createconfigini
+                        create the config file and then stop -cpi, --createprofilesini
-  -cf CONFIGFILE, --configfile CONFIGFILE
+                        create the profiles file and then stop -cf CONFIGFILE, --configfile CONFIGFILE
-                        specify path including filename to the config file (ex: `~/my_config.ini`). if not provided ubtsl tries to load a `ubtsl_config.ini` from the home and the current working directory.
+                        specify path including filename to the config file (ex: `~/my_config.ini`). if not provided ubtsl tries to load a `ubtsl_config.ini` from the `C:\Users\Oliver\.lucit\` and the current working directory.
-  -cu, --checkupdate    check if update is available -e EXCHANGE, --exchange EXCHANGE
+  -cu, --checkupdate    check if update is available and then stop.
+  -ex EXAMPLE, --example EXAMPLE
+                        show an example ini file from GitHub and then stop. options: `config` or `profiles` -e EXCHANGE, --exchange EXCHANGE
                         exchange: binance.com, binance.com-margin, binance.com-isolated_margin, ...
   -n ENGINE, --engine ENGINE